-These financial statements have been prepared under the historical cost convention, except for the revaluation of certain assets as referred to Note 4.3 which are stated at revalued amounts.
+These financial statements have been prepared under the historical cost convention except as otherwise stated in the respective policy notes.

-Functional and presentation currency
+3.2 Functional and presentation currency

 These financial statements are presented in Pakistani Rupee which is also the Company's functional currency.